-Finally, please don't choose subjects based on your favourite teachers; we obviously can't guarantee that you'll be in their class or that they will be here in September!
-It is also important that you don't choose subjects because your friends are doing them; carefully consider your future and what you want to do.
+Finally, please don't choose subjects based on your favourite teachers; we obviously can't guarantee that you'll be in their class or that they will still be here in September!
+It is also important that you don't choose subjects because your friends are doing them; you must carefully consider your future and what you want to do.

-Should you require any further information, please do not hesitate to contact Mr Stuart, Assistant Headteacher at the following email address:
+Should you require any further information, please do not hesitate to contact Mr Stuart, Assistant Headteacher by email: richard.stuart@stanway.school

-richard.stuart@stanway.school